-241. The report on the 2015 QCPR Survey of programme country governments also indicates that much remains to be done to improve coordination among members of the UNCT:
+242. The report on the 2015 QCPR Survey of programme country governments also indicates that much still needs to be done to improve coordination among members of the UNCT:

-157 Department of Economic and Social Affairs United Nations.
+Department of Economic and Social Affairs United Nations.
 Report on QCPR Monitoring Survey of Resident Coordinators in 2015.
 Development Cooperation Policy Branch, Office for ECOSOC Support and Coordination.
-New York, January 2016.
-158 Report of the High-level Panel on United Nations System-wide Coherence in the areas of development, humanitarian assistance and the environment (2006) Delivering as One.
+New York.
+January 2016 Secretary-General's High-level Panel on UN System-wide Coherence in the Areas of Development, Humanitarian Assistance, and the Environment (2006) Delivering as One.
+Report of the Secretary-General's High-Level Panel United Nations, New York

-156 The definition of DaO as indicated by the Development Operations Coordination Office (DOCO) is "countries that have formally requested the UN Development Group (UNDG) to adopt the 'Delivering as One' approach."
+157 The definition of DaO as indicated by the Development Operations Coordination Office (DOCO) is "countries that have formally requested the UN Development Group (UNDG) to adopt the 'Delivering as One' approach."